| Cuba

 The best-known of Cuba's wildlife havens, the Zapata Peninsula,

-156 km southeast of Havana, is a refuge for many bird and
+156 km southeast of Havana, is a refuge for many bird and animal

-the dirt roads.
-The entire region is now a nature reserve.
+The entire region is now a nature reserve. |

 Sierra